 The drive from Sequoia to San Francisco is about 4,5 hours, but you will not get bored because driving along some of the most scenic areas in the entire United States.

 Lassen Volcanic National Park

 Where to stay: Comfort Suites Redding – Shasta Lake

 The coolest thing about this national are it’s untouched landscapes and less-discovered trails that take you to unspoiled backcountry.
-And if you truly want to explore it, I recommend setting aside at least a couple of days.

 While you can stay in one of accommodations nearby, camping at Lassen Volcanic National Park is a surreal experience because the entire area has incredible dark skies.
 There are several campgrounds throughout the park where you can find spots for tents and RVs.

 Many trails and some roads at Lassen Volcanic National Park tend to close in winter because of heavy snowstorm.
 May through early September is the perfect time to plan your trip.